BRC20 Pinning Attack: Coordinated Testing in Real-world

-The recovery process is evidenced by the three transactions (confirmed in $ \mathsf{Block}$ \hlhref{https://mempool.space/block/0000000000000000000366d3fc3865713bec74c93b4e56cf71dcf95c0c72d473}{\#820,133}) highlighted with green boxes in Fig.\ref{fig:attack} ($ \mathsf{Inscription IDs}$: \hlhref{https://ordiscan.com/inscription/46393039}{\#46393039} with details below, \hlhref{https://ordiscan.com/inscription/46389818}{\#46389818}, and \hlhref{https://ordiscan.com/inscription/46389830}{\#46389830}).
-By executing these transactions, Binance transferred amounts equivalent to those we had previously locked back into their own wallet address.
-Specifically, they moved a total of 8,218,890 ORDI tokens from the transferable balance back into the available balance, reinstating full liquidity in their wallet.
-Subsequently, approximately half an hour after this recovery operation, normal transactional activities —including withdrawals and deposits — resume, as indicated by the transactions marked as $\mathsf{Normal\, TXs}$ (e.g., $\mathsf{Inscription IDs}$: \href{https://ordiscan.com/inscription/46389830}{\#46424262}).
+These recovery operations were successfully executed and are visible in Fig.\ref{fig:attack}.
+The recovery transactions are highlighted in teal.
+Specifically, three recovery transactions (confirmed in $\mathsf{Block}$ \hlhref{https://mempool.space/block/0000000000000000000366d3fc3865713bec74c93b4e56cf71dcf95c0c72d473}{\#820,133}, with inscription IDs \hlhref{https://ordiscan.com/inscription/46393039}{\#46393039}, \hlhref{https://ordiscan.com/inscription/46389818}{\#46389818}, and \hlhref{https://ordiscan.com/inscription/46389830}{\#46389830}) transferred a total of 8,218,890 ORDI tokens from the transferable balance back into the available balance.
+Normal transactional activity, including deposits and withdrawals, resumed shortly after the completion of this recovery phase, as evidenced by follow-up transactions (i.e., $\mathsf{Inscription\, ID}$: \href{https://ordiscan.com/inscription/46389830}{\#46424262}).